UKCloud/documentation/articles/openshift/oshift-how-use-portworx-encrypted-volumes.md

 ## Encryption Scope

 Portworx uses passphrase encryption to protect volume data, both at rest and in transit, using an AES-256 cipher.
-Passphrases are stored as OpenShift secrets and can be set both cluster-wide and per volume.
+Passphrases are stored as OpenShift secrets and you can set them either cluster-wide or per volume.
 In this article, we'll refer to passphrases as keys.

 ### Cluster-wide